-Osteopathic treatment can help support the changes occurring in the mother’s body as her pregnancy progresses, during foetal development and the delivery process.
+Osteopathic treatment can help support the changes occurring in the mother’s body as her pregnancy progresses, through aiding the body’s natural adaptation and alignment during foetal development and the delivery process.

 There are obviously numerous naturally occurring changes to the mother’s body that occur in a healthy pregnancy such as stretching of ligaments and muscles in the pelvis, uterus, ribs and diaphragm and an increase in lordotic curve of the low back to support the increase size and weight of the baby.
 The body also releases many hormones that assist in softening ligaments to prepare the pelvis for delivery.
 These changes are naturally occurring and many women are able to cope without problems, however we all commonly live with stress, strain and tension from a variety of illnesses, strains, sprains, operations etc. and it is these past injuries that may affect the body’s ability to change freely as the progression of pregnancy dictates.